How many times have you written a “To Do List” this week?

 Why?
 Why do we do this to ourselves?

 We all know when we live with chronic illness, pacing should be our greatest priority.
-It’s one of our key chronic illness management tools.
+It’s one of our key chronic illness/pain management tools.

 As soon as we add item after item to a “to do list”, we start placing undue pressure on ourselves.
-We set ourselves up for failure.
+We can so easily set ourselves up for failure.

 I Love A List – Always Have

 I’m a bit of a “professional” list maker.
 I always have been since I was a primary school student.
 My Management career did nothing to break my list making passion.
 In fact it was one of the keys to my success and my list making behaviour was endorsed.

 Imagine the difficulty I faced, of suddenly finding myself in a situation of being diagnosed with a rare disease.
 A disease that was to become as unpredictable as the weather.
 Even more unpredictable than that really (if possible!)